-Icon Description Ū✓ Submits only the selected samples for processing.
-See the instructions To submit selected peaks for processing. & Opens the Acquisition mode where you can use a batch template to define a standard sequence composed of various sample types to be assembled into a batch of samples.
-See Working in Data Review for Unknown Screening Batches.
-1 Opens the Acquisition mode where you can create a batch template that contains the basic settings and sample types for your batches.
+Icon Description & Opens the Acquisition mode where you can use a batch template to define a standard sequence composed of various sample types to be assembled into a batch of samples.
+See Working in Data Review for Unknown Screening Batches. [] Opens the Acquisition mode where you can create a batch template that contains the basic settings and sample types for your batches.
 See Using the Acquisition Mode.
-M Opens the Quick Acquisition window where you can quickly submit a single sample.
+000 Opens the Quick Acquisition window where you can quickly submit a single sample.
 See Appendix A, "Using Quick Acquisition." © Opens the Audit Viewer where you can view audit logs.
 See Chapter 8, "Confirming Audited Changes and Using the Audit Viewer."
 Available only when you enable Auditing in the Administrator Console.
 Refer to the instructions in the TraceFinder Administrator Console User Guide .